webdynamix/events-list-with-filters/README.md

 # events-list-with-filters

-Single page app with an events list and functional filers.
+Single page app with an events list and functional filters.
 Note: This is only a sample app with a single view.
 Navigation links are not functional and are for presentation only.
 I have included the dist/ bundle in this repo if you would like to skip setup.
 Just open `index.html`